I’ve had this phone for a while now, and I’ve released day-by-day video updates which will form the main part of this review.

 Here’s each featured article …

-This week you'll see special series of posts documenting my trip to China.
-It has the world's biggest economy, where people buy more smartphones than any
+This week you'll see special series of posts documenting my trip to China and my inside look into Huawei.
+China has the world's biggest economy, and

 I enter into the Huawei Cloud Park.
 It's a modern office complex with relaxed-looking staff holding coffee as they scan through security terminals.
 I walk